matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-mura.md

 ## Conclusion

 Mura is not just a vague feeling of chaos; in modern software delivery teams it is a problem you can detect and measure using **DORA** metrics.
 It is the _"hurry up and wait"_ pattern that creates the waste (Muda) and symptoms of inefficiency.

+Unevenness is not "a system problem", it is almost always the direct result of:

+- capacity overcommitment
+- deadline-driven delivery
+- multi-projecting
+- fractured ownership
+- incentives that reward starting rather than finishing

 The solution is not another tool or framework, but a fundamental cultural shift from a push mentality to a pull system.
 By embracing WIP limits (**Kanban**), a **DevOps** culture, built-in quality (**TDD** & **BDD**) and the ideal of **Continuous Delivery**, we can tame the chaos.
 We can move from unpredictable delivery to a smooth, sustainable, and high-performance flow.